a-carneiro/CategoryManager/README.md

 And the last one is the delete endpoint, you can pass a father name and all children will be deleted.

+#
-One thing that I would like to chante is the return object, insted of return a dynamic object i prefer to return a defined object, a DTO in this case, with difined filds.
-Something like
+One thing that I would like to change is the return object, instead of return a dynamic object i prefer to return a defined object with defined fields, a DTO in this case.
+Something like this

 ```
 [